Emil Andreev

 Emil Andreev (Bulgarian: Емил Андреев) (born 1 September 1956, Lom, Bulgaria) is a Bulgarian author, playwright, and novelist.

 Biography

-Emil Andreev graduated in English Language Studies from the Veliko Tarnovo University.
+Emil Andreev graduated from English Language Studies from the Veliko Tarnovo University.
 He has worked as a teacher, newspaper editor and lecturer in English at Sofia University "St. Kliment Ohridski".

-Andreev has won several awards for his writing, including the Vick and Helikon prizes for fiction.
-He is an author of the plays "Treasure-hunters", "The Baby" and the comedy "To kill a prime minister" which were played on the scene of the Theatre of Satire, Sofia.
-His works have been translated into English, German, Polish, Romanian, Slovak and Serbian.
+Emil Andreev has won several awards for his writing, including the Vick prize for Best Bulgarian Novel, and Helikon prizes for fiction.

+Emil Andreev is the author of "Treasure-hunters", "The Baby", and the comedy "To Kill a Prime Minister", which were performed on the stage of the Theatre of Satire in Sofia.

+Emil Andreev works have been translated into several languages, including English, German, Polish, Romanian, Slovak, and Serbian.

-His novel The Glass River has been filmed with an international cast and is already on screen in Bulgaria.
+His novel "The Glass River", has been filmed with an international cast and has been featured on screen in Bulgaria.